ramaureirac/thinkpad-e14-linux/thinkpad-e14-gen5/README.md

 The current Thinkpad E14 Gen 5 AMD version supports Gnu/Linux out of the box.
 The fingerprint reader needs a driver from the vendor, which is now officially provided by Lenovo support.

-To follow the installation guide and configuration of the fingerprint reader follow the guide at `tweaks/fingerprint/README.md`
+To follow the installation guide and configuration of the fingerprint reader, follow the guide at `tweaks/fingerprint/README.md`

 ### Current Status